mitya/rails-compact-template/Readme.md

-The project contains a minimal rails app with all the application code in a single file (`app.rb`).
+The project contains a minimal rails app with all the application code in a single file — `app.rb`.
+Such setup is useful for small demos when generating the standard rails project with all the bells and whistles is an overkill.

+The project is an evolution of a single file Rails application, so everything but the `base.rb`, `app.rb` and `config.ru` can be removed, and those three files can be merged into one.

-Running the app for the first time (install the missing gems from the inline gemfile):
+Running the app for the first time (installs the missing gems from the inline gemfile):

     BUNDLE=yes rackup -p 3000